 - the capacity for critical thinking and independent study

 - presentation skills

 In the current employment market, postgraduate qualifications are increasingly popular because of the competitive edge they give to a CV.
 Many of our students have recently completed bachelors degrees and wish to specialise further with a particular career in mind.

-The programme is studied over one year full time, or two years part time.
+The programme is studied over one year full time.

 In the first semester, students take two compulsory modules and choose one optional module.
 In the second semester, students choose three optional modules.
 Students will also be able to access more advanced research methods modules and other relevant social science modules (including economics) where they hold the relevant prerequisites.
 Not all modules will run each year.
 Students will receive guidance from the MSc coordinator in making their selection.